SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-radar/data-access.md

 5. Drag the map and zoom in to Amapá, Brazil (the northeastern most state of Brazil).
 6. In the top panel on the right hand side, click on the point icon to `Search by spatial coordinate`.
 Select a point near the city Macapá.
 7. Select the granule with the following ID: `S1A_IW_GRDH_1SDV_20230120T090602_20230120T090627_046865_059EA0_7322`.
-8. *Do not complete this step.
-The data has been downloaded for you.* To download the file, press the download button next to the green `+` button.
+8. To download the file, press the download button next to the green `+` button.
 Click on the name of the zip file under the `Download Files` tab and let the download complete.
+Move the zip file into the `intro-radar-data` folder.

 ## Alaska Satellite Facility DAAC
 The Earthdata portal also helps manage NASA’s Distributed Active Archive Centers (DAACs).The DAACs process, archive, document, and distribute data from NASA's past and current Earth-observing satellites and field measurement programs and often have particular types of data or applications associated with them.
 The DAAC for SAR data is hosted by the Alaska Satellite Facility (ASF).
 The ASF DAAC is located in the Geophysical Institute at the University of Alaska, Fairbanks and is supported by NASA to acquire, process, archive, and distribute SAR data from polar-orbiting satellite and airborne sensors to advance Earth science research.
 Most of the datasets available through the ASF DAAC are freely available and open for the public to download.